verhulsta/logquad5q0/README.md

 countries.
 Predictions based on values of q(5y) above 0.150 and on values of k below -1.1 or above +1.5 are extrapolations.
 A warning message will be produced when such cases occur.
 Beyond these limits, it also might be impossible to converge to a solution.
-An error messages will be produced in such case.
+An error message will be produced in such case.

 ## Examples